 There is an old wives’ tale that claims heartburn during pregnancy means the baby will have lots of hair.
-While there is little truth to this tale, many women still experience intense digestive issues (indegestion) while carrying baby.
+While there is little truth to this tale, it is true that many women still experience heartburn and other intense digestive issues (indigestion) while carrying baby.

 Women who are pregnant should also try to eat more slowly.
 Speeding through a meal can cause air to trap between swallows.
 This air can cause indigestion, which can lead to heartburn and gas.
 Eating fast also means you are not chewing foods thoroughly, which is another cause of heartburn.

 Tums and Rolaids are safe for use during pregnancy and can help treat heartburn.
 Heartburn medications with sodium or sodium bicarbonate are not safe for pregnant moms so do not use them.
 Ask your doctor about taking over the counter antacids, or any other medication during pregnancy.

 It is normal to undergo many bodily changes during pregnancy, including digestive complaints and various aches and pains.
 Most are associated with hormones and the pain will stop when hormone levels return to normal.
 Some other common issues include:

 - Nausea and Vomiting

 As with any symptom in general, call your doctor if you are concerned about something.
 Only your doctor can examine you to make sure your symptoms are OK.